Part 1 What should I know before hiring a software development company from Ukraine?

 – What should I know before hiring a software development company from Ukraine?

-- How to not get lost in Ukrainian Outsourcing scene?
+– How to not get lost in the Ukrainian Outsourcing scene?

 Ukraine represents one of the densest outsourcing markets in Europe, and here, you will find the appropriately dense guide to this market, which also, will provide you with some ideas regarding hiring that special team you require.

 This guide is based on relevant researches, surveys, articles, KindGeek’s own insights, and Douglas Adams’s “Hitchhiker’s Guide to the Galaxy” for inspiration because nobody benefits from excessive formality (except Vogons, who are “one of the most unpleasant races in the Galaxy – not actually evil, but bad-tempered, bureaucratic, officious, and callous.”).

 So, don’t panic and don’t forget your towels as we begin our journey, during which we will acquaint ourselves with:

 – General Picture of Ukrainian IT Outsourcing Market